Xunnamius/next-test-api-route-handler/README.md

   // This function will return in order the URIs we're interested in testing
   // against our handler.
 Query strings are parsed by NTARH automatically.
   //
-  // DO NOTE: setting the request url manually using encode(), while valid, is
+  // NOTE: setting the request url manually using encode(), while valid, is
   // unnecessary here; we could have used `params` or `paramPatcher` to do this
   // more easily without explicitly setting a dummy request url.
   //